 Do you want to get more involved with the brain injury community?
 Connect with BIAA!
 The opportunities below will allow you to invest your time and talent in a way that is meaningful to you.
 Use your skills to make an impact and help people living with brain injury – what a win-win!
-Read on for ways you can help:
+Read on for ways you can help, click here to watch a recording of our virtual presentation, or here for a special student-focused virtual presentation.

 - Raise awareness of brain injury in your community.
 Click here to learn about our current awareness campaign, #MoreThanMyBrainInjury.